 The construction of action events that are executed within your actions is called action flow.
 As you build an action flow, it consists of action step sequences.
 Betty Blocks provides a set of functions out-of-the-box to compile the action flow.
 Functions are aimed to perform various inputs, many of which are variables, and interactions between components.
 Functions are divided into such categories as Authentication (Authenticate User), CRUD (Update, Delete, Create Record), Debugging (Log Message), External (HTTP(S)), Flow (Loop, Condition), and Miscellaneous (Upload File).

 CRUD category of action functions that are ready to use by default.

 As functions get added onto the action canvas, they become action steps - functional units of action workflow.
 As mentioned above, action steps serve as a logical construction of your action flow.
-By default, the action flow consists of Start and End steps, further you add a series of steps between these two points.
+By default, the action flow consists of Start and End steps, further, you add a series of steps between these two points.
 The order in which events are applied provides the logic of the workflow.
 Each action step has its own purpose and affects the overall action flow.
 The overview of each action step functionality is available in this article.

-In the following example, we set a condition under which the record either gets updated (if the condition is true) or else the notification for the user is automatically created and sent (if the condition is false).
+In the following example, we set a condition under which the record either gets updated (if the condition is true) or else the notification for the user is automatically created and sent (if the condition is else).

 Adding the actions

 Keep in mind that actions are only sometimes built manually.
-As you add some components in the page builder, the action flow gets created automatically.
+As you add some components to the page builder, the action flow gets created automatically.
 In the example below, we’ve added the create form via the page builder, and the create record action was generated automatically.
 Find out more about building actions here.